virtual1008/vijayan-0908/README.md

 - 👋 Hi, I’m @vijayan-0908
-- 👀 I’m interested in java devlopment
+- 👀 I’m interested in compitative programming
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning android development

 <!---
 vijayan-0908/vijayan-0908 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.